ArEnSc/Production-RWKV/README.md

 # Production-RWKV

 RWKV is a Sequence to Sequence Model that takes the best features of GPT and (Recurrent Nueral Network (RNN)) that performs Language Model (LM).
 That is used to generate tex Auto Regressively (AR).
 It has Transformer Level Performance without the quadratic attention mechanism.
+It borrows ideas from Attention Free Transformers, meaning the attention is a linear in complexity.
+Allowing for infinite context windows.

 More from the Research and Development Repository: https://github.com/BlinkDL/RWKV-LM